-Storm restoration in Nocatee
+Storm damage restoration in Nocatee

 Nocatee is one of the fastest-growing master-planned communities in the Southeast, an unincorporated area of St. Johns County that has expanded rapidly along the corridor between Ponte Vedra Beach and the St. Johns River with a current population above 22,500.
 Its position in the western inland corridor means surge from the Atlantic barrier islands is less immediate, but intense convective rainfall from tropical systems regularly overwhelms newer drainage infrastructure in high-growth communities like this one.
 St. Johns County as a whole sits within a well-documented flood environment: storm after storm has pushed water into neighborhoods through the San Sebastian River and its tributaries, and roughly nine in ten St. Augustine residents live within a designated floodplain.
 We connect Nocatee homeowners with vetted, licensed local professionals for a free storm-damage assessment.